KuCoin: Legal status

 In December 2023, KuCoin company reached a settlement with the New York State Attorney General.
 Under the settlement, the company agreed to pay $22 million in fines and refunds and to discontinue its trading operations in New York.
 The settlement addressed allegations that KuCoin operated without proper registration as a securities and commodities broker-dealer and misrepresented its status as a cryptocurrency exchange.

-In March 2024, co-founders, Chun Gan and Ke Tang were indicted on charges of operating an unlicensed money transmitting business andviolating anti–money laundering protocols.
+In March 2024, co-founders, Chun Gan and Ke Tang were indicted on charges of operating an unlicensed money transmitting business and violating anti–money laundering protocols.